Roman and Prehistoric Sunderland

 Monkwearmouth’s most obvious landmark today is Sunderland FC’s Stadium of Light.
 It was built in 1997 on the site of the Monkwearmouth Colliery on the banks of the River Wear.
 The colliery, sunk in the 1820s had been one of the most important in the region from the very beginning right up until its closure in 1993.
 When it closed, the Monkwearmouth mine was the last remaining colliery in the Durham coalfield, a coalfield that had been worked for at least 800 years.

-The 1820s and the 1830s when the mine opened was a comparatively late period for coal mining development in County Durham, but Sunderland lay within eastern Durham, where the coal was deep beneath the Magnesian Limestone geology.
+The 1820s and the 1830s era when the mine opened was a comparatively late period for coal mining development in County Durham, but Sunderland lay within eastern Durham, where the coal was deep beneath the Magnesian Limestone geology.
 Coal had not been mined in this area before that time as the very existence of coal in eastern Durham was not proven until the 1820s.
-Once proved mines began to open, startng with the opening of a colliery at Hetton-le-Hole to the south of Sunderland.
+Once proved mines began to open, starting with the opening of a colliery at Hetton-le-Hole to the south of Sunderland.

-Perhaps coincidentally, there are two other ways in which the stadium’s name seems appropriate.
+Perhaps coincidentally, there are two other ways in which the stadium’s name might seem appropriate.
 Firstly, Monkwearmouth was, as we have noted, a centre of light and learning in the days when Dark Age Europe was emerging into the light.
 Secondly, the year 1879 in which the Sunderland Football Club was formed was the year in which the American Thomas Edison reputedly invented the light bulb.
-However, it was only the year before, that a Sunderland man, Joseph Swan first brought this light to the world.
+However, it was only the year before, that a Sunderland man, Joseph Swan first brought this kind of light to the world.